Spirituality

 Wisdom Work

-In his weekly seminar, Rabbi Dr. Finley discusses managing consciousness, a rational approach to the “Higher Power,” insight into the structures of interpersonal interactions, and how to develop and maintain a strong, resilient inner core, among other things.
+Managing consciousness and a rational approach to the “Higher Power,” insight into the structures of interpersonal interactions, and how to develop and maintain a strong, resilient inner core, among other things.

 Escape